chris1984/downstream-fog-testing/README.md

 # Fog-testing

-Ansible role to do regression testing of fog-vsphere against Red Hat Satellite on oVirt
+Ansible role to do regression testing of fog-vsphere against Red Hat Satellite on VMware

 ## Build status